Before you jump into dating in Luxembourg, here’s everything you need to know about understanding local men and women in

 - Moving into a relationship

 - The role of the family in dating

 Find love with Expatica Dating

-Are you looking to meet new people and potentially find 'the one'?
+Are you looking to meet single expats and potentially find 'the one'?
 Finding love as an expat can be challenging, but that's where an online dating site can help.
 Expatica Dating will help you meet eligible singles in Luxembourg and find the perfect match.
 Register for free today and begin your quest!

 An overview of dating in Luxembourg

 Luxembourg has 600,000 inhabitants, however, nearly 200,000 people living in France, Belgium, and Germany cross the border every day to work there.
 Workers are drawn to the country’s lucrative status and the abundance of prestigious international corporations.
 After all, it is one of the most affluent nations in the world and the second richest by GDP per capita.
 Not only that, but it also boasts top museums, beautiful scenery, and no shortage of leisure activities.

 Despite these benefits, however, the transient nature of Luxembourg means that finding a partner there can be a real challenge.
 Furthermore, it can be especially difficult to connect romantically with people when they have such busy work schedules.
 Part of the issue may not center on meeting people, but rather, meeting new people.
 After all, Luxembourg is a very small place in comparison to other European countries, so while it’s not necessarily true that ‘everybody knows everyone’, you are unlikely to find a dating pool as large as you would in other major European cities.
 Additionally, many locals meet their partners through school, work, and within their tight communities, which can pose a challenge for expats.